reza00farjam/temperature-control-system/README.md

 * Makes a red warning LED blink if the temperature is higher than 55 degrees.
 (Cooler stops working at this point)

-# Usage
+# Setup

-Choose a platform to code ATMega32.
+1. Choose a platform to code ATMega32.
 (PlatformIO is recommended)
-Now build new .hex files out of the codes if you modified them, or just use the ones provided in [proteus](proteus/hex) folder and load them to their corresponding ATMega32 chips in the circuit design.
+2. Build new .hex files out of the codes if you modified them, or just use the ones provided in [hex folder](proteus/hex) and load them to their corresponding ATMega32 chips in the circuit design ([proteus file](proteus/circuit.pdsprj)).
-Finally, run the circuit!
+3. Run the circuit!

 ## Notes

-* It doesn't matter what platform you use, just set the `Micro-Controller: atmega32` and `MCU Frequency: 8000000L` in it.
+* It doesn't matter what platform you use, just set the `Micro-Controller: atmega32` and `MCU Frequency: 8000000L`.
 (For example in PlatformIO you must set `board_build.mcu` and `board_build.f_cpu` in **platformio.ini** file to the mentioned values)

 * Make sure that the ATMega32 chips in the circuit design also have the same MCU Frequency as what we set in the last note.